UoS-TV/VOI/docs/bookings.md

-# Booking and Use of Technical Facilitiess
+# Booking and Use of Technical Facilities

 ## Overview